Skip to content

 Record Keeping

-After the appointment, the Adviser should send you an email confirming what was discussed and detailing any advice that may have been given.
-The Adviser should also create a written record of what was discussed and store this securely on your student record.
+After the appointment, the adviser should send you an email confirming what was discussed and detailing any advice that may have been given.
+The adviser should also create a written record of what was discussed and store this securely on your student record.

 Data Protection and Confidentiality

-The Visa Advice Service operates in accord with the 1998 Data Protection Act.
+The visa advice service operates in accord with the 1998 Data Protection Act.
 This Act aims to ensure that personal information is used in a way that is fair to individuals and protects their rights.
-You have the right to confidentiality, meaning that any information received will not be disclosed to anyone outside the Immigration Compliance Team without your express permission.
-The only exceptions to this are:

 The Regulation of Immigration Advice and Codes of Standards and Ethics